Zachflah/ITI1121-Lab3/README.txt.txt

-Student name: Zachary Flahaut
-Student number: 30056316
-Course code: ITI1121
-Lab section: Z-01
+ITI1121 Lab 3

+Read description file to better understand what each class is.

 This archive contains the 4 files of the lab 3, that is,
 1. this file (README.txt),